Alanone010/Git-learning/readme.txt

 Git has a mutable index called stage.

-Createing a new branch is quick.
+Creating a new branch is quick.

+Creating a new branch is quick & simple.